jf0772256/newMVC/readme.md

-copy and rename sample.env to .env (not the env in this project) open and set the php version to php82 change other files as you wish
+copy and rename sample.env to .env (not the env in this project) open and set the php version to php82 or higher change other files as you wish

 clone this project to the www folder into a sub folder(because there is some code in the root www folder that you will need)